tmea-farkas/middle-earth/README.md

     - redirect the user to the game-play section upon pressing **Enter** instead of adding a "Correct Password" message.
 4. adjusting the font colour of the **placeholder** text of the input element
     - found the correct syntax for the code and applied it from W3Schools
+5. in-game buttons displayed in the entry section
+    - add display block to buttons inside the password validation function

 # Credits